Canonical URLs: A Beginner's Guide to Canonical Tags

 Canonical tags must be in the <head> section of your HTML.

-To double-check that your placement is correct for any page, go to that page’s URL, right-click on the page, and select “View Page Source.”
+To verify the placement of canonical tags, navigate to the page’s URL, right-click on the page, and select ”View page source.”

 Semrush Blog article with the browser context menu in the foreground and a light purple arrow pointing to "View page source"